 A recent assignment was to cover a fifth generation wedding in which five brides were all married in the same church, Immanuel Evangelical Lutheran.
 Once a country church located outside of the town of Hampton, Neb., relocated at the Stuhr Museum in 1966.
 It was a beautiful ceremony with a young couple.

-Here is a collection of images taken throughout this spring that are some of my favorites.
+Here is a variety of single images taken throughout this spring in central Nebraska.